ankit6686510/Hackathon/TRAINING_GUIDE.md

 3. **Iterate**: Add more issues based on what engineers actually search for
 4. **Monitor**: Track which searches return good results vs. poor results

-Your FixGenie is now trained and ready to help your engineering team find solutions faster! 🚀
+Your SherlockAI is now trained and ready to help your engineering team find solutions faster! 🚀